konflux-ci/konflux-test/README.md

-# HACBS-TEST
+# Konflux-test
-This is HACBS-test team repository.
+This is Konflux-test repository for building the image of the same name.
 Purpose of this repo is to store resources, currently for tekton tasks and pipelines.

 ## Prerequisites